 I co-authored and edited this popular manual on interpretation planning.
 It’s even been translated into French, Czech and Chinese!
-Originally prepared for the Scottish Tourism and Environment Initiative, it’s a practical guide for small to medium, often community-based, heritage projects.
-Since then, I believe interpretation has evolved to include a holistic approach to visitor experience as a whole: see my papers Effective Interpretation and Don’t fence me in.
+Originally prepared for the Scottish Tourism and Environment Initiative, it’s a practical guide for small to medium heritage projects.
+Since then, I believe interpretation has evolved to include more of a sense of visitor experience as a whole: see my papers Effective Interpretation and Don’t fence me in.

 A very brief introduction to planning interpretation through five key questions.
 First published in the journal of the Association for Heritage Interpretation (AHI).